Multi-attached persistent volumes

 Important

-A commonly used solution for sharing a disk is NFS (Linux) or SMB/CIFS (Windows).
+A commonly used solution for sharing a disk is NFS on Linux and SMB or CIFS on Windows.
 These services provides file storage, as opposed to block storage which is what volumes and multi-attached volumes provide, in a shared manner.
-File storage happens on a higher level than block storage (which is very close to the hardware).
-Since they can be mounted on a server, as if they where a local path, its easy to assume they work the same way, which is indeed not the case.

 Cluster file systems